 If you’ve been following our blog, you’ll know that in an effort to distance ourselves from non-renewable sources of energy, we have undertaken all kinds of lifestyle modifications, many of which have been detailed in earlier posts.

 For instance, we purchase about 60% or more of our food from local producers, most of it organic.
 This year especially, I’ve really cut back – and in fact almost completely eliminated – buying fruit from California and Florida.
 The exceptions to this are whole organic lemons and Fair-Trade bananas (the latter of which comprises a Central and South American product and thereby a highly transportation intensive vice I cannot yet bring myself to eliminate).
 We ride our bikes and walk instead of driving or busing, keep our central heat low while safely utilizing a tiny electric space heater to keep the space immediately around where we sit warm, use CFL bulbs in every possible fixture and do all kinds of other things to minimize our energy impact.
-There is, however, one area of our energy consumption that still needs our attention – our use of cooking fuel.

 We cook alot, so our consumption of gas for cooking fuel is and, without an alternative, will continue to be substantial.
 While our tiny woodstove will allow us to relieve ourselves of the “need” for natural gas heating, which here in Burlington is the norm given our connection to a major supply line that comes from far away Alberta, Canada enroute to New York City, another recent find will allow us to eliminate our use of natural gas, propane and electricity for cooking.